Each-way betting splits your stake into two bets: one to win, one to place.

 These terms can vary wildly depending on your bookmaker, so pay attention to what place terms they are offering.

-Those are the only 3 outcomes that can happen once your bet placed, Along with the bet potentially being a non runner in which case all funds are returned from the bet.
+Those are the only 3 outcomes that can happen once your bet is placed, along with the bet potentially being a non-runner, in which case all funds are returned from the bet.

 How To Make Money Each Way Betting (Mathematical Strategy):